Recipes

 | Dev Preview | Title, Dev Command (auto-detects from package.json) | Send to Trash (default), Keep for Review, Remove Completely |

-Every panel also supports optional environment variables and a custom title for the tab label.
+Every panel also takes optional environment variables and a custom title for the tab label.
 All panels run in the active worktree's directory.

 Agent Model and Launch Flags

-The Arguments field on an agent panel accepts any CLI flags the agent binary supports.
+The Arguments field on an agent panel takes any CLI flags the agent binary supports.
 Those flags

 are saved in the recipe file and passed verbatim every time the recipe launches.
-This is the right place to pin a
+This is where you pin a specific

-The model you pick inside a running agent session (via the agent's own UI or a slash command) is not part of the recipe file.
-Saved recipes always launch with your global agent configuration unless you override it through Arguments.
+The model you pick inside a running agent session, through the agent's own UI or a slash command, is not part of the recipe file.
+A saved recipe launches with your global agent configuration unless you override it through Arguments.

 --model <model-id> to the Arguments field.
-Without this, the
+Without it, the

 recipe uses whatever model your global agent configuration specifies at launch time.Cloning the Active Layout

-When creating a new worktree, the Run Recipe dropdown in the New Worktree dialog offers Clone current layout as its first option.
-The same option is available when creating worktrees in bulk.
+When you create a new worktree, the Run Recipe dropdown in the New Worktree dialog offers Clone current layout as its first option.
+The same option shows when you create worktrees in bulk.
 Instead of running a saved recipe, it snapshots every active panel in the source worktree and forwards that arrangement to the new one.

 The snapshot carries a bit more than a saved recipe does.
-Alongside the usual panel titles, commands, and prompts, Daintree also forwards the model each agent is currently running with and any launch flags it was started with.
-The new worktree's agents spawn with the same model selection as the source session, even if that model was chosen mid-session rather than via a recipe.
+Along with the usual panel titles, commands, and prompts, Daintree forwards the model each agent is running with and any launch flags it started with.
+The new worktree's agents spawn with the same model as the source session, even if that model was chosen mid-session rather than through a recipe.

-These live-session values are forwarded only.
-They are never written to disk, so cloning a layout does not turn into a saved recipe.
-If you want the same model and flag combination to be reusable, save the layout as a recipe and add the flag to the Arguments field.
+These live-session values are forwarded, nothing more.
+They are never written to disk, so cloning a layout does not produce a saved recipe.
+To make the same model and flag combination reusable, save the layout as a recipe and add the flag to the Arguments field.
 See Worktrees for the New Worktree dialog and Bulk Operations for the fleet-wide path.

 --model <model-id> to Arguments on the agent panels of a saved recipe to make the model